 The first way is to hire a professional painter.
 They will likely use an airless sprayer or something similar to apply an even coat.
 Your painters will be the ones who have to clean the ceilings first, so there’s that bonus as well.
 You’ll be happy that you did this.
 Once your painters get set up, it goes pretty quickly because there are no doors or windows or other items that make wall painting such a pain.

 The second way is to remove the popcorn ceiling.
 Certainly, this is not the way to go if you actually like you popcorn ceiling.
 If that is the case, then you really only have the one option, which is to hire a pro.
 However, if you already don’t like the ceiling or were on the fence, popcorn ceiling removal is very popular now because everyone is pretty much over this look, which means that you can easily find a contractor who will remove popcorn ceilings and all memory of its existence.
+Stucco removal costs can vary depending on the surface area and desired new ceiling texture.

-Need to find a pro for your popcorn ceiling?Find Pros
+Ready to start your popcorn ceiling?Find Pros

 Removing Popcorn Ceilings